 Of course, you can’t blame people for wanting to pay less.

 Who wouldn’t want to have the ability to walk into the grocery store, fill their cart with $300 dollars in groceries, and demand to pay only 40% of the bill?
 Or even name your own price at the Mercedes dealership?

 But we all know there’s a catch.

-The reality is, controlling costs has been tried before and it doesn’t work.
-You need look no further than healthcare for an example.
+The reality is, controlling costs has been tried before, and it doesn’t work.
+You need to look no further than healthcare for an example.

 Forbes contributor Chris Conover wrote an article back in 2012 that explains exactly how attempting to control healthcare costs has had the opposite effect.

 In his article, he says, “…In 1958, per capita health expenditures were $134.
 This may seem astonishingly small, but it actually includes everything, inclusive of care paid for by government or private health insurers.
 A worker earning the average wage in 1958 ($1.98) would have had to work 118 hours—nearly 15 days–to cover this expense…”

 In 1965 Medicare was established as a measure to control healthcare costs for seniors, and… Conover continues, “…By 2012, per capita health spending had climbed to $8953.00.
 At the average wage, a typical worker would have to work 467 hours—about 58 days.”